 Electricity makes the modern world possible by providing the power needed for lighting, air-conditioning, communications, and computers, yet how it works is a mystery to most.
 This course provides a basic understanding of how electrical energy is used to produce useful work, how it is measured and tested, and the calculations required for analyzing electrical circuits.
-Topics of study include direct-current (DC) and alternating-current (AC) systems, transformer operation, basic electronic components and semiconductors.
-Out-of-class activities will be assigned and assessed as part of this module.
+Topics of study include direct-current (DC) and alternating-current (AC) systems, transformer operation, electrical test equipment, and fitting, conductors and cables.